joachim-n/action_link/modules/action_link_field/README.md

 1. Go to Administration › Structure › Action Links.
 2. Edit an action link which targets an entity.
-3. Enable the 'Show as field' option and save the action link.
+3. Enable the 'Computed field' option and save the action link.
 4. A computed field will be automatically added to all the bundles of the entity type that the action link targets.
 You can set up its options in the 'Display options' for each bundle.

+## Known issues

+The 'Output locations' section of the Action Link form does not update correctly when the form is being shown to add a new Action Link.
+You should save the form and return to it to see the option for entity links.